Midwifery and consultant-led antenatal care

 We offer an ECV service at both QMC and City Hospital.
 If ECV is unsuccessful, you will need to plan either a caesarean section or vaginal breech birth.

-If you are referred to Obstetric Team, you will be given an appointment in Antenatal Clinic.
+If you are referred to the Obstetric Team, you will be given an appointment in Antenatal Clinic.
 This may coincide with your dating or detailed scan.

 If you are attending clinic for both a scan and clinic visit, your first appointment may take 2-3 hours